 Often while shooting a session, I find myself going back to these 7 principles.
 These 7 things I wish ALL my clients knew.
 The thought to write a blog about it, for some reason, never occurred to me- until recently!
 I’ve read all kinds of these posts with other professions- labor & delivery nurse, house cleaner, doctor, massage therapist, etc . . .
 They have all been helpful in some way!
 I hope this is helpful to you!

-- Tell me what you look at first when you look at a photo of yourself: Now, #5 still withstanding, I know when you see an image of yourself- there is one thing you go to first.
-Your one eye that closes slightly when you smile? (this would be me), your arms? legs?
+Tell me what you look at first when you look at a photo of yourself: Now, #5 still withstanding, I know when you see an image of yourself- there is one thing you go to first.
+Your one eye that closes slightly when you smile? (this would be me), your arms? waist?
 I don’t know- unless you tell me.
-So, if there is something you want accentuated or really not focused on, please tell me prior to your session so I can do my best to help you love your session and the outcome!
+So, if there is something you want accentuated (like a certain side you prefer) or not focused on, please tell me prior to your session so I can do my best to help you love your session and the outcome!

 There you have it, 7 things that as your photographer I wish you knew!
 I’m sure other photographers would agree on these points as well.
 The main things to remember when going to your session is to relax, enjoy it, and not stress.
 I hope reading this helped you a little bit, and you walk into your next photo shoot like a boss!